 “GAFAM” (Google, Amazon, Facebook, Apple, Microsoft) profusely proclaim their

-In this case, too, centralization plays a major detrimental role: if there is only one entity possessing the source code of a program, I am the only one that can run it, and—necessarily—the sole provider.
+In this case, too, centralization plays a major detrimental role: if there is only one entity possessing the source code of a program, it is the only one that can run it, and—necessarily—the sole provider.

 The chief display of the relevance centralized OSNs monopolies exert can be found in their relation with Donald Trump, former president of the United States of America.